Royal Palm Hotel (Miami)

 The Royal Palm Hotel was a large resort hotel built by railroad magnate Henry Flagler in Miami, Florida.
 Opened on January 16, 1897, the Royal Palm Hotel was one of the first hotels in the Miami area.

 History

-It sat on the north bank of the Miami River where it overlooked Biscayne Bay.
+The hotel sat on the north bank of the Miami River where it overlooked Biscayne Bay.
 Five stories tall with a sixth-floor salon, the Royal Palm Hotel featured the city's first electric lights, elevators and swimming pool.
 Almost thirty years later, The Royal Palm Hotel was grievously damaged by the 1926 hurricane, and infested with termites.
 In 1930, it was condemned and torn down.